xeniaqian94/Figure-captioning-corpus-analysis/README.md

 `annotations` is the directory that contains the annotation `.json1` files from the nine annotators.
 Each line is the annotation for one model answer.

-### Current Effort
+### Current Effort (May 13, 2020)

-(May 13, 2020) As noted in our paper, we will be releasing a figure captioning benchmark dataset for the research community.
-More to come soon.
+At the end of this paper, we noted to release a figure captioning benchmark dataset for the research community.
+More to come soon in a different repository.

 ### Contacts
 For any question or feedback, please reach Xin at [xinq@umd.edu](mailto:xinq@umd.edu)!